Abstract

 Parkinson’s disease (PD) affects over 6 million people worldwide, representing the second most common neurodegenerative disease.
 PD is slowly progressing and typically leads to years of aggravating disability, thereby placing a huge burden on families, health care systems and the society, measured in hundreds of billions of dollars annually (Olesen et al., 2012; Obeso et al., 2017; Przedborski, 2017; Bloem et al., 2021).
 Therefore, a hitherto elusive disease-modifying therapy is of prominent priority, envisioned to be fueled by research into basic mechanisms of the disease.

 Patients with PD display a diverse set of motor and non-motor symptoms with an underlying progressive loss of midbrain dopaminergic neurons (Schapira, 2009; Schapira et al., 2017; Bloem et al., 2021), mechanisms of which are widely studied in animal models of the disease.
 Primate models offer the advantage of more direct translatability but are restricted to hard-to-handle neurotoxin approaches and do not promise fast progress.
 Unlike the genetic mouse models of Alzheimer’s disease, most of the successful rodent models of PD are also toxin-based, making it difficult to exploit and further our understanding of the genetic bases of the disease (Cannon and Greenamyre, 2010; Bové and Perier, 2012; Breger and Fuzzati Armentero, 2019).
 This left a niche for the genetically tractable, affordable fruit flies as genetic models of PD (Feany and Bender, 2000; Guo, 2012; Hewitt and Whitworth, 2017), building on the homologies between the vertebrate basal ganglia and the fruit fly central complex (Strausfeld and Hirth, 2013).
 However, substantial genetic, anatomical, physiological, and behavioral discrepancies between insects and mammals call for better validation methods of fruit fly models for human disease.
-To address this, here we used a single-animal trial-based behavioral assay that facilitates fine-grained assessment of phenotypical behavioral changes in fruit flies with mutations relevant to understanding human PD.
+Therefore, to provide means for a more direct comparison between flies and mammals, we developed a single-animal trial-based behavioral assay that facilitates fine-grained assessment of phenotypical behavioral changes in fruit flies with mutations relevant to understanding human PD.

 Despite the observed homology between mammalian and fruit fly DA systems in motor control and the establishment of Drosophila PD models based on human genetic information derived from familial PD patients, the role of Drosophila DA receptors in locomotor control is not well characterized.
 Nevertheless, it has been demonstrated that the D1-like DA receptor mediates ethanol-induced locomotion in the ellipsoid body (Kong et al., 2010).
 Furthermore, Dop1R1 has been shown to be involved in turning behavior for goal-directed locomotion (Kottler et al., 2019) and startle-induced negative geotaxis (Sun et al., 2018).
 To shed light on the possible roles of DA receptors in threat-induced motor behaviors, we tested the behavioral responses of three dopamine receptor (Dop1R1, Dop1R2 and DopEcR) insertion mutant lines to predator-mimicking passing shadows and compared them to established fruit fly PD models with partially known locomotor deficits.